xiyue077/e-hentai-dl/README.md

 $ cd 4f4fac615c
 $ e-hentai-dl -s 2062785-9
 ```
 to recollect them.
 It normally works well.
-If it still stuck, come back tomorrow.
+If it still stuck, please try again in another day.

 ### Rename the archive and clean the mess
 As mentioned above, sometimes some images may go missing.
-To manually recover these images, **e-hentai-dl** has to keep the intermediate web pages like this:
+For manually recovering these images, **e-hentai-dl** has to keep the intermediate web pages like this:
 ```
 $ e-hentai-dl https://e-hentai.org/g/2327820/ac144bcd8c/
 $ ls ac144bcd8c